 It also means all of Foundation Software’s products are eligible.
 For Section 179, another contractor down the road ought to be able to buy the same software with a non-exclusive license.
 If they can, you should be able to deduct it.

-How Do I Apply Section 179?
+How Do I Apply a Section 179 Deduction?

 Thinking about buying an additional dozer, or looking to lease new construction accounting software?
 Savings from Section 179 don’t happen automatically.
 To benefit from the deduction, there are a few steps you need take.